Rising Star Award

 - Undertake activities outside of their job role to promote or communicate sustainability issues.

-Read long-standing judge, Su Butcher's blog post.
+Read long-standing judge, Su Butcher's guidance for nomination, here.

 Mel created her Elemental blog in 2006 to share her ideas and thinking about sustainability in the built environment.
 Over 6 years Mel wrote passionately on a wide range of subjects, from Engineering and Science to Economics and Policy, leaving a legacy of writings and thoughts that have inspired numerous like-minded professionals from the building industry to use social media for communicating ideas on green buildings and sustainability to a wider audience.
 You can read Mel’s blog here.